woodrush/lambda-8cc/README.md

 ## Running Times and Memory Usage
 Using a lambda calculus interpreter that runs on the terminal, lambda-8cc can be used to compile programs on your computer.
 Usage instructions are available in the next section.
-The compilation time and memory usage on [Melvin Zhang](https://github.com/melvinzhang)'s [lambda calculus interpreter](https://github.com/melvinzhang/binary-lambda-calculus) is summarized here:
+The compilation time and memory usage on [Melvin Zhang](https://github.com/melvinzhang)'s [lambda calculus interpreter](https://github.com/melvinzhang/binary-lambda-calculus) is shown on the following table.

+For running memory-heavy compilation, you can dynamically extend your swap memory if you have free storage on a HDD or a USB drive.
+The stats on this table are ran with an extended swap region this way.
+Instructions are described shortly after.

 | Program                              | Compilation Time | Max.
 RAM Usage at Compilation Time  | x86 Binary Size         | Description                                                                  |
 |--------------------------------------|------------------|-------------------------------------|-------------------------|------------------------------------------------------------------------------|